julelang/manual/src/debugging/testing/writing-tests.md

 In test compilations, your code does not call the entry point.
 It executes test functions and runs your tests respectively when executed.

 Outputs appear in your test codes such as `out` or `outln` calls.
-Panics and built-in assert statements are not caught.
-In other words, in case of any panic, your tests will fail and the program will terminate as in every panic call.
+In case of any panic, your tests will fail and the program will terminate as in every panic call.

 For example to test compilation:
 ```